 South of Mali, in the Congo River Basin of Central Africa, people formed the Kamilambian culture about 400 AD, based on fishing in the Congo River and its tributaries and selling dried fish.
 People living a little further south still may have been mining and selling copper.
 By the 800s AD, the Kamilambian chiefdom grew into the Kisalian state.
 People began to use iron, and they traded with the East African coast.
-By the 1300s, the Kisalian state changed to the Kabambian state, which seems to have begun using small cross-shaped pieces of copper as money.
+By the 1300s, the Kisalian state changed to the Kabambian state, which seems to have begun using small cross-shaped pieces of copper as money, and farming spread south to Angola.
 By 1400 AD, most African people were farmers or herders, with flocks of sheep and herds of cattle.
 Only in the very center of the continent, and in the remote desert, people were still hunting and gathering.

 Many Africans were rich enough to build stone castles and stone walls, and they were using money and fighting to create bigger empires.
 Many East Africans were Christians, while most of West Africa and the rest of East Africa spoke Arabic and followed Islam.
 There were universities in Timbuktu (Mali), and in Cairo (Egypt).
 Like Europeans in the Early Middle Ages, Africans sold mostly raw materials and bought a lot of manufactured goods, but that would probably have changed soon as it did in Europe.

 That shift did not happen in Africa, probably because a serious climate change interfered.
 The beginning of the worldwide Little Ice Age, about 1300 AD, brought severe drought to most of Africa, as it did to the Mississippians in North America too.
 Empire after empire collapsed.
 Mapungubwe, in South Africa, collapsed in the 1200s, and so did the Almohads in North Africa.
 In the 1300s, Aksum fell to Islamic invaders, the Kanem collapsed in Niger, and the Sao collapsed in Chad.
-Great Zimbabwe, in what is now Mozambique, was abandoned in the 1400s; according to Mutapa tradition, refugees from Zimbabwe started the Mutapa kingdom.
+Great Zimbabwe, in what is now Zimbabwe, was abandoned in the 1400s; according to Mutapa tradition, refugees from Zimbabwe started the Mutapa kingdom.
 By 1468, Mali in turn fell to the Songhai.
 Just before 1500, the Sultanate of Kilwa in Tanzania collapsed too.
 Trade networks were badly disrupted, though the Songhai kept on trading slaves and gold across the Sahara for salt.

 During this terrible drought, just before 1500 AD, the first Portuguese explorers reached African seaports, first in West Africa and then in East Africa.
 These first European arrivals were traders like the Arabs.